 The most common symptom is a shadow spreading across the vision of one eye.
 You may also experience bright flashes of light and/or showers of dark spots called floaters.
 These symptoms are never painful.

 Many people experience flashes or floaters and these are not necessarily a cause for alarm.
 However, if they are getting severe and seem to be getting worse and you are losing vision, then you should seek medical advice.

 Who is at risk of retinal detachment?

-Detachment of the retina is more frequent in middle aged, short sighted people.
+The detachment of the retina is more frequent in middle-aged, short-sighted people.
 However, it is quite uncommon and only about one person in ten thousand is affected.
 It is rare in young adults.